martishin/martishin/README.md

 ## 🚀 About Me
 - 🎓 Skilled software engineer specializing in creating efficient and scalable back-end systems
 - 🔭 Right now I am working as Engineering Manager at [Miro](https://miro.com/), leading the [Developer Platform API](https://developers.miro.com/reference/api-reference) developement
-- 📖 I’m currently learning more about mobile and frontend development, diving into modern frameworks, and exploring cross-platform solutions
+- 📖 I’m currently learning more about mobile development, exploring cross-platform solutions
-- 👯 Keen to collaborate on open-source projects related to distributed systems and reactive programming, aiming to contribute and learn with the community
-- 💬 Ask me about software architecture, engineering management, agile methodologies, and how to transition from a developer to a manager role while still keeping technical skills sharp
+- 💬 Ask me about software architecture, engineering management, and agile methodologies
 - 📫 How to reach me: Feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/asmartishin)
 - ⚡ Fun Fact: To offset the sedentary nature of my job, I enjoy keeping active through sports.
 It's my way of achieving a work-life balance and staying energized!